MilesLin/Gin_Course_Practice/README.md

-This is the Gin Course from pluralsight https://app.pluralsight.com/library/courses/gin-go-web-app-framework
+This is the Gin Course Sample from pluralsight https://app.pluralsight.com/library/courses/gin-go-web-app-framework